On Automating Video Game Regression Testing by Planning and Learning: Motivation

-The most obvious usage is to generate a large amount of random test scenarios.
+The most obvious and important usage is to test whether the game can be completed, i.e., each intended objective can be achieved from a starting state of each scenario.
+Next, we can generate a large amount of random test scenarios.
 This approach is beneficial if we can execute and evaluate test scenarios automatically.
-Next, we can search for dead-ends in the game, i.e., states that can be reached but are impossible to continue from or to win.
-In modern game design, such states are undesirable and annoying for the players.
+Furthermore, we can search for dead-ends in the game, i.e., states that can be reached but are impossible to continue from or to win.
+In modern game design, such states are most undesirable and annoying for the players.
 If the PDDL model is detailed enough, one can detect such dead ends by running planners from random reachable states.
 Last but not least, one can prove that undesired shortcuts are impossible through regular gameplay using optimal planners.